dshetty100/Credit_Risk_Analysis/README.md

 * Balanced Random Forest Classifier
 * Easy Ensemble AdaBoost Classifier

 In the Naive Random OverSampling and SMOTE algorithms, the data was oversampled, and in Cluster Centroids algorithm, the data was undersampled.
 In SMOTEENN algorithm a combination of over- and undersampling was used.
 The details of the analysis can be found in the code, [credit_risk_resampling.ipynb].
-A comparison between two new machine learning models that reduce bias, BalancedRandomForestClassifier and EasyEnsembleClassifier, was made to predict credit risk.
+A comparison between two new machine learning models that reduce bias, Balanced RandomForest Classifier and Easy Ensemble Classifier, was made to predict credit risk.
 The details of this analysis can be found in the code, [credit_risk_ensemble.ipynb](https://github.com/dshetty100/Credit_Risk_Analysis/blob/main/credit_risk_ensemble.ipynb)

 The models were run and then evaluated for performance and accuracy at predicting credit risk.